Site Map enter code:

 Chart S.04f: Federal Spending since the Founding

 Federal spending in the first half of the 19th century stayed typically below 2 percent of GDP except in wartime.
 In the Civil War, federal spending exploded to 13 percent of GDP.
 After the Civil War spending gradually declined.
 It dropped below 4 percent of GDP in 1872 and below 3 percent of GDP in 1880.
 Thereafter, federal spending hovered between 2.5 percent and 3 percent of GDP until World War I. Federal spending peaked at 24 percent of GDP and declined below 4 percent in the 1920s.
 Federal spending reached 10 percent of GDP in the 1930s before rocketing to 48 percent of GDP at the end of World War II.
 From the end of World War II to the mid 1980s federal spending gradually increased from 15 percent to 22 percent and then declined to below 20 percent of GDP by 2000.
-Since 2000 federal spending has slowly increased as a percent of GDP, with a blip to 24 percent GDP in the aftermath of the Crash of 2008.
+Since 2000 federal spending has slowly increased as a percent of GDP, with a blip to 24 percent GDP in the aftermath of the Crash of 2008 and a spike to 30 percent of GDP in the COVID year of 2020.

 CBO Forecast for Federal Spending